-This is not something I could recommend as a prudent structure for a transaction.
+It is not therefore something I could recommend as a prudent structure for a transaction.

 3) What if I don’t sell any tokens and just hold back a pre-mine?

 Different set of issues, but still real potential for a crap sandwich.
-World of pain etc. etc.
+Including AML/KYC issues and money transmission issues.
+World of pain, etc.

 But saying we should listen to Sherriff McLawdog all the time stifles innovation!
 I hear you cry.